 Hong Kong Mango Pancake

 If you love fresh fruit and don’t have a sweet tooth, Mango pancake is a perfect choice for dessert after dinner.
 This pancake is very popular in bakeries in Hong Kong and it isn’t really a pancake.
 It’s actually a fresh mango cube topped with whipped cream then wrapped in a thin crepe.
 In one bite, you can feel the fluffy cream, sweet and soft mango and elastic pancake.
 Mango pancake is a dessert to die for.
-(You can make strawberry pancake, kiwi pancake too).
+(You can make a strawberry pancake, kiwi pancake too).

 Bubur Cha Cha

 Not many desserts are more refreshing than a cold bowl of Bubur Cha Cha – a popular dessert of Malaysia.
 Traditionally, Bubur Cha Cha served with steamed sweet potatoes and yam pieces.
-However, over the years, the Malaysian adds colored jelly cubes, black-eyed peas, slice bananas and pearled sago into the original recipe.
+However, over the years, the Malaysian adds coloured jelly cubes, black-eyed peas, slice bananas and pearled sago into the original recipe.
 Coconut milk and pandan leaves are used to make it scented and sweet.
 It can serve warm or cold with ice.

 Vietnamese Donut (Banh ran)

 Sweet, soft and chewy, this pop-in-your-mouth dessert is a common snack in Vietnam.
 The outer shell is a mix of rice flour and sugar.
 The filling includes steamed mung bean blended with sugar and a dash of vanilla extract or jasmine flower essence for a nice aroma.
 And it’s soo easy to form a Banh ran that even your children can do.
-You flatten out a small disk of dough, add a ball of mung bean in the center.
+You flatten out a small disk of dough, add a ball of mung bean in the centre.
 Close off the ball and roll in your hand to form a ball shape.
 Keep in mind that they will slightly expand during cooking so don’t leave any air pockets inside.
-To finish, you roll the donut into a bowl of white sesame seeds to coat.
-Deep fry until the outer shell has a caramel color.
+To finish, you roll the doughnut into a bowl of white sesame seeds to coat.
+Deep fry until the outer shell has a caramel colour.
 You will satisfy with the crispy exterior, the lightly sticky rice dough of the surface’s other side and the sweetness of mung bean.
 A perfect balance between the crisp and chew.